 There is a ratio of 1:1 trekking crew to trekkers and trek leader.

-The Trekking Crew (porters/carriers) carry food, mess equipment, tents and other camping equipment.
+The Trekking Crew carry food, mess equipment, tents and other camping equipment.
 They also watch out for all trekkers during the course of the days walk.
-During each days walk, they will assist at river and creek crossings and especially on difficult sections of trail and generally look after the welfare of all trekkers at all times.
+During each days’ walk, they will always assist at river and creek crossings, difficult sections of trail, and generally look after the welfare of all trekkers.

-For an additional fee, you can obtain the services of a Personal Porter who will carry all your gear on the Track.
+For an additional fee, you can obtain the services of a Personal Guide who will carry all your gear and support you on the Track.
 We strongly recommend this service if you are unsure of your ability to carry a heavy 15 kg pack over steep and treacherous terrain in uncertain weather conditions.
-By hiring a Personal Porter you provide good paying work to a grateful villager and you will only have to carry a small day pack with your water and daily needs.
+By hiring a Personal Guide you provide good-paying work to a grateful villager and you will only have to carry a small day pack with your water and daily needs.
 Your day pack will only weigh 5kgs.
-Your Personal Porter will walk with you and assist if required.
+Your Personal Guide will walk with you and assist if required.

-Important note: If you hire a Personal Porter you still must train as intensively as if you were carrying all your own gear.
+Important note: If you hire a Personal Guide you still must train as intensively as if you were carrying all your own gear.
 The fitter you are the more you will enjoy the experience.
-Even with a Personal Porter the trek is physically and mentally challenging.
+Even with a Personal Guide, the trek is physically and mentally challenging.

-Two trekkers who are travelling and booking together may hire a Personal Porter between them and in this way lessen their load and share the cost.
+Two trekkers who are travelling and booking together may hire a Personal Guide between them and in this way lessen their load and share the cost.
 Not recommended in all cases.
-It is usually best that you have your own porter.
+It is usually best that you have your own guide.

-Pack for Personal Porter: For trekkers requesting a Personal Porter, an 80 litre on loan pack is provided as part of the Porter cost.
+Pack for Personal Guide: For trekkers requesting a Personal Guide, an 80 litre on loan pack is provided as part of the Guide cost.
 Your pack will be available in Port Moresby the day before you commence the trek.